 ● Children will not be required to wear masks while outside.
 We will respect, honor, and support family preference during outdoor times.
 If we need to come inside the building at any point children will be required to wear masks (per Governor Murphy’s mandate 8/3/2020) If parents would rather their child not be inside the building/wear a mask they can be notified and pick their child up.

 ● We will allow children to interact normally-however in limited numbers.
 We feel that it is important for children to be children, so we will not interfere with their play unless it feels unsafe to the staff members.

 ● Ask a series of short questions daily at drop off to help minimize possible transmission of coronavirus, including a temperature reading, as we will track each child’s temperature daily.
 The same protocols are conducted of the staff before beginning their day with the children.

 ● Toys that children have placed in their mouths or that are otherwise contaminated by body fluids will be removed, and will not be returned until they have been thoroughly cleaned.

-● Provide hand washing stations.
+● Provide hand washing stations in every outdoor classroom.

-● Children will be monitored while handwashing at appropriate times throughout the day (upon arrival, before and after eating, after toileting, after coughing or sneezing, etc.)
+● Children will be monitored while handwashing at appropriate times throughout the day (upon arrival, before and after eating, after toileting, after coughing or sneezing, etc)